 There are two types of hyperlinks you can use to distribute your survey: anonymous links and unique links.

 - An anonymous survey link is generated when you click the "Distributions" tab within a survey and select “Anonymous Link” from the left-hand menu.
 This link is designed to be copied and pasted into an email or onto a website.
-Anyone who has internet access can click on this link to take the survey.
+Anyone with internet access can click this link to take the survey.
 If you use an anonymous link, you won’t be able to track who has completed your survey.

 I've created a survey, but there is no "Back" button that will help respondents navigate.
 How do I add a "Back" button and/or a progress bar to my survey?